 - Even some pieces that are worn are valuable if the wear is not unusual for its age.
 Of course, an older piece in excellent or mint condition is worth more than one that is worn.

 - The level of detail in a particular piece.
 A simple vase may be worth less than an intricate figurine made by the same manufacturer.
 Look at the different Royal Bayreuth items.

 - Scarcity or uniqueness.
 If for example it was a commissioned piece and there was only one made, the value goes way up.
-If the pattern is discontinued the may be less of those pieces available.
+If the pattern is discontinued the may be fewer of those pieces available.

-- Having all the pieces of a set, for example both candle holders and matching bowl, or the whole vanity set.
+- Having all the pieces of a set; for example, both candle holders and matching bowl, or the whole vanity set.

 - A history.
 It was commissioned by someone famous or for a famous event, such as a coronation or anniversary.